marcelnicolay/mongotor/README.md

 ## Why not pymongo ?

-[PyMongo](http://api.mongodb.org/python/current/) is a recommended way to work with MongoDB in python, but isn't asynchronous and not running inside de tornado's ioloop.
+[PyMongo](http://api.mongodb.org/python/current/) is a recommended way to work with MongoDB in python, but isn't asynchronous and not run inside de tornado's ioloop.
 If you use pymongo you won't take the advantages of tornado.

 ## Why not asyncmongo ?